North American blizzard of 2003: Impact

 This snowstorm paralyzed much of the East Coast with its heavy snow.
 All in all, it was the most significant and powerful storm to affect the major cities of the Northeast since the Blizzard of 1996.
-Washington's Reagan National Airport, Baltimore-Washington International Airport, Philadelphia International Airport, and LaGuardia Airport in New York City were shut down completely, and Dulles Airport had one runway open.
+Washington's Reagan National Airport, Baltimore/Washington International Airport, Pittsburgh International Airport, Philadelphia International Airport, and LaGuardia Airport in New York City were shut down completely, and Dulles Airport had one runway open.
 With snow continually accumulating, road travel was nearly impossible.